Workers’ Compensation Firm in Santa Ana

 If you are looking for a workers’ compensation lawyer in Santa Ana who gets results, you’ve come to the right place.
 If you also need an attorney who will work directly with you instead of handing you off to an inexperienced associate or a clerk, then you can depend on Ufkes & Bright.
-Here at our smaller Santa Ana firm, we provide personalized attention and produce large firm results.
+Our firm can provide the personalized attention of boutique firm while producing large firm results.

 - Helping injured workers for 50+ years

 A partner from our firm will work one-on-one with you so that you get the fully qualified, individual attention your case needs.
 We guarantee that we will have the time and resources to fully dedicate to your case, as we limit our caseload.
 We only accept a case if we can give the client the hands-on attention that he or she deserves.
 No matter the cause of the accident, no matter how big your legal opponent may be, we are ready to assert your legal right to workers’ compensation benefits.

 Find out how our workers' compensation attorney can help you!